Skip to content

 Okay, so “present value” sounds super finance-y, right?
 But it’s actually a pretty straightforward idea.
 Imagine someone offers you \$1,000 a year from now.
 Sounds good, doesn’t it?
 But what if they offered you, say, \$950 right now?
 Which is the better deal?
 That’s where present value comes in!
 It helps you figure out the real worth of money you’ll get in the future, taking into account things like interest rates (or what you could be earning with that money if you had it now) and even inflation.
 Using spreadsheet software like Excel makes this process way easier.
 It’s like having a financial calculator at your fingertips!
 Instead of crunching numbers by hand, you can plug in a few values, use Excel’s built-in present value function, and bam, you’ve got your answer.
 Excel allows for quick and easy calculations, scenario analysis, and the management of different variables affecting the investment to see if its good or not.
 Learning present value and Excel together is a smart combination.

-See also P&l Format In Excel
+See also Creating A Spreadsheet In Excel

 Excel’s Present Value Formula